 Feral Horse Management Planning - Barmah

-Following the consultation activities, all input was considered by a state-wide Technical Reference Group comprising scientists, academics, animal welfare representatives and the traditional owners from Barmah, the Yorta Yorta Nation.
+Following the consultation activities, input was considered by a statewide Parks Victoria Technical Reference Group, comprising scientists, academics, animal welfare representatives and the Traditional Owners from Barmah, the Yorta Yorta Nation.

 - Maintaining and improving hydrological regimes: environmental water flows

-- Control of feral pigs and other introduced animals
+- Controlling feral pigs and other introduced animals

-Parks Victoria understands there are a range of views on wild horses, and undertook research to better understand the social and heritage values of wild horses in Barmah National Park.
-The research by independent consultants Context Pty Ltd, included an online survey which has been completed, and the preparation of a brief history of the Barmah horses through interviews and archival research (report 2014).
-Community social and heritage values identified in the research will help inform park management strategies.
+Parks Victoria understands there are a range of views on the feral horses in Barmah National Park, and has undertaken research to better understand the social and heritage values associated with these horses.
+The research, completed in 2014 by independent consultants Context Pty Ltd, included an online survey, and a brief history of the Barmah horses through both interviews and archival research.
+This study found most horses dated back to release into the park by a private horse trainer in the 1950’s.

-No trapping of horses in Barmah National Park currently takes place.
-Removal of horses, other than for humane purposes, will not take place in the Barmah Forest until the plan for the protection of the Barmah National Park and Ramsar site has been finalised.
+No trapping of horses in Barmah National Park has occurred to date or is occurring.
+Removal of horses, other than for humane purposes, will not take place in the Barmah Forest until the Strategic Action Plan has been released for public input, revised and implemented.